DevExpress/devextreme-reactive/packages/dx-react-grid-bootstrap3/README.md

 );
 ```

 Make sure that Bootstrap styles are linked to the page.
-If you have not yet configured Bootstrap for your project, check the [following link](http://getbootstrap.com/getting-started/#download).
+Check the [following link](http://getbootstrap.com/getting-started/#download) if you have not configured Bootstrap yet.

 ## Getting started

 This package provides templates implementing Bootstrap 3 rendering for the React Grid UI plugins and the UI Plugins with injected templates as well.
-You can use these templates instead of the ones in the original React Grid repository.
+You can use these templates instead of the original React Grid repository ones.

 See [demos](https://devexpress.github.io/devextreme-reactive/react/grid/demos/) for more information.